sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-version-compatibility.rst

            :alt: Delta Code
            :width: 65%

-Please note to keep the below import local as seen in the screenshot above
+Please note to keep the below import local as seen in the screenshot above:

 	::

 		from delta.tables import DeltaTable

-Please note to add the below delta JAR to be used in the code as seen in the screenshot above
+Please note to add the below delta JAR to be used in the code as seen in the screenshot above:

 	::